Bachelor of Laws: Pakistan

-Pakistan is a common law country and to become a lawyer in Pakistan, one needs a law degree usually called LL.B. from a Pakistani or a foreign university from common law country recognized by the Pakistan Bar Council.
+Pakistan is a common law country and to become a lawyer in Pakistan, one needs an LLB from a Pakistani or a foreign university from common law country recognised by the Pakistan Bar Council.
 Lawyers in Pakistan are called advocates.
 An advocate has to be member of one of the provincial Bar Councils, i.e., Punjab Bar Council, Sindh Bar Council, Khyber Pakhtunkhwa Bar Council, Balochistan Bar Council or the Islamabad Bar Council.

-The Bachelor of Laws obtained from universities in Pakistan consists of a 5-year B.A.-LL.B. qualification.
+The Bachelor of Laws obtained from universities in Pakistan consists of a 5-year BA-LLB qualification.
 This rule was laid down by the Pakistan Bar Council in 2016 requiring 5 years of education to obtain a Bachelor of Laws qualification.
-This change in the legal education rules led to the abolishing of 3 year LL.B. programs being offered by universities in Pakistan.
-This rule however does not affect the recognition of LL.B. degrees of less than 5 years obtained from foreign universities recognized by the Pakistan Bar Council for the purposes of enrolling as an advocate in Pakistan.
+This change in the legal education rules led to the abolishing of 3 year LLB programs being offered by universities in Pakistan.
+This rule however does not affect the recognition of LLB degrees of less than 5 years obtained from foreign universities recognised by the Pakistan Bar Council for the purposes of enrolling as an advocate in Pakistan.

 Singapore

-In Singapore, the LL.B. is an undergraduate degree that is conferred by the National University of Singapore (NUS), the Singapore Management University (SMU) or the Singapore University of Social Sciences after four years of study.
-Three-year graduate degrees are also offered by NUS with its LL.B.
-(Honours) course, and SMU with a Juris Doctor (J.D.) course.
-In September 2020 NUS announced they are replacing their Graduate LLB with a JD programme.
-The JD will be a three year programme for candidates holding a non-law degree, or a two year programme for international candidates who wish to practice law in Singapore and already hold a basic law degree.
-To be called to the Singapore Bar, graduates are minimally required to possess an LL.B. with a lower second-class honours from NUS or a grade point average of 3.00 from SMU.
+In Singapore, the LLB is an undergraduate degree conferred by three universities: the National University of Singapore (NUS), the Singapore Management University (SMU), and the Singapore University of Social Sciences (SUSS).
+Graduate JD courses are also available at all three law schools.
+To be called to the Singapore Bar, graduates are minimally required to possess an LLB or JD from a recognised university.